pathwaycom/llm-app/examples/pipelines/demo-document-indexing/README.md

   </a>
 </p>

-# Realtime Document Indexing with Pathway
+# Realtime Document Indexing: Vector Store with always-up-to-date knowledge

 This is a basic service for a real-time document indexing pipeline powered by [Pathway](https://github.com/pathwaycom/pathway).